OraOpenSource/OXAR/docs/connect_oracle.md

 ## Opening Port 1521

 Though not recommending on public networks, you may want to open port 1521 for a direct connection to the database.
 This is ideal when using a Virtual Machine (VM) on your system with a local internal network.
-They're several ways to open port 1521 from the firewall.
+There are several ways to open port 1521 from the firewall.

 If you haven't already run the build script, you can modify the `OOS_FIREWALL_ORACLE_YN` setting to `Y` in `config.sh`.
 If you've already run the build script and installed Oracle then run the following commands as `root`: